Terkwood/BUGOUT/README.md

 ## Getting Started

 BUGOUT relies on [docker-compose](https://docs.docker.com/compose/install/) to run _most_ of its services.
-It will invoke some build kit-related options, so please use the included script to start the system.
+It will invoke some buildkit-related options, so please use the included script to start the system.

 ```sh
 sh compose.sh up